 To our knowledge, this is the largest series of post-radiotherapy UM samples genotyped for Chr3 status to date.
 We have shown that MSA can be used to establish Chr3 status in 97% of cases.
 Taking a biopsy before administration of radiotherapy did not increase the risk of metastatic death.
 Furthermore, neither PBR nor PRXT affected genotyping classification.

 MSA is a molecular technique that can accurately determine Chr3 status in small UM biopsy samples with low DNA concentrations (23).
 In our study, genotyping was successful in 97% of all cases examined resulting in classification into two main groups, M3 and D3.
+Of interest, a large proportion of M3 classifications by MSA were observed in AJCC stages 1 & 2 highlighting that smaller tumours are not immune from being at high risk of developing metastases.
 Cases with PL of Chr3 and AI were also observed.
 PL of Chr3 in this study occurred exclusively as loss of 3q in 4% of the UM genotyped.
 Thomas et al. also reported PL of Chr3 in 4% of UM cases analysed by MSA, whilst in the study by Shields et al. PL of Chr3 was detected in 27% of UM cases (4, 23).
 The incidence of PL of Chr3 varies greatly in the literature, with some studies reporting it to be between 0% and 48% by MSA and other techniques (24).
 It is suggested that PL of Chr3 is caused by tumour heterogeneity.
 Cytomorphological heterogeneity is well documented in posterior UM and has led to concerns that extracting a biopsy from a single site may not be representative of the whole tumour (25).
 Previous studies examining this have shown heterogeneity of gene loci dosage quotients in studies utilising MLPA; however, this did not affect the overall copy number variation classification (26).
 In the present study, 8 UM patients underwent a subsequent enucleation following biopsy, and the prognostic results were concordant for each of these.
 Similarly, Coupland et al. reported concordant Chr3 data for patient-matched samples in 28 UM cases that were initially biopsied and subsequently resected (27).

 In this study, no patients with AI developed metastatic disease; however, because of the small number of cases with this classification, no conclusive association of AI with mortality could be made.
 AI was first reported by Tschentscher et al. who consistently observed allele ratios that fell just below the cut off thresholds for gain or loss (1).
 They reasoned that this may be the result of clonal heterogeneity or more focal dosage changes.
 Thomas et al. demonstrated that UMs with AI was showed survival similar to those with M3 UM, and thus were associated with a poor prognosis (4).
 This may be related to differences in the classification of AI between their study and ours.
 For example, in their study, UM were defined as ‘AI’ if at least 2 markers showed AI even if the remaining markers were LOH, which in the current study would have been classified as M3.